 If you are an employer, facing allegations of discrimination, harassment, or wage claims can be overwhelming.
-In these situations, you need a skilled lawyer with experience handling these issues by your side.
+In these situations, you need a skilled employer defense lawyer with experience handling these issues by your side.
 At N. Stotler Law, we have extensive experience helping clients handle employee-initiated claims.
 Not only do we handle these issues in Pittsburgh, but also throughout central and western Pennsylvania.

 If an employee makes a claim of discrimination against their employer to the US Equal Employment Opportunity Commission (EEOC) or the Pennsylvania Human Relations Commission (PHRC), employers must respond timely and appropriately in order to defend the claim and preserve relevant issues.
 Charges of discrimination can be made based on the basis of a person’s:

 There may be times when a former employee files for unemployment, but you disagree with their eligibility.
 If you have received a notification of a claim, we can help you state your case in a way that speaks to the UC regulations and positions you in the event other employment claims are forthcoming.
 We can represent you in your hearings, analyze the value of an appeal, and draft all legal documents along the way.
 Generally, an employee will not have the right to receive unemployment if they voluntarily left their job or lost their job due to willful misconduct.

 At N. Stotler Law, we will defend you if an employee or former employee challenges his or her pay, classification, or contractor status.
 This can include accusations that you have not paid minimum wage, overtime rates, failed to pay commissions, and more.
 We have a thorough understanding of the state and federal wage laws and will review the charge made against you by the employee to formulate the best strategy moving forward.

 Employees in Pennsylvania need to be aware of the federal Family and Medical Leave Act (FMLA) that provides generally unpaid absences from work for: